some can stand alone, but not all

 Heck, the first comic book I ever read was the second half of a two-part story, and I managed to find my way through.

-3 Responses to some can stand alone, but not all
+3 thoughts on “some can stand alone, but not all

 Leave a Reply